Harish-Thota1/financial-performance-analysis/README.md

 ## Notes

-This project is designed to reflect **real-world financial analysis expectations**, focusing on clarity, accuracy, and business relevance rather than purely technical complexity.
+This project is designed to reflect **real-world financial analysis**, focusing on clarity, accuracy, and business relevance rather than technical complexity.